lukso-network/docs/docs/networks/network-guides/switch-consensus-clients.md

 :::

-:::tip
+:::warning

-The name `myLUKSOnode` has to be changed to your node directory's name.
+In the examples below, the name `myLUKSOnode` has to be changed to your node directory's name.

 :::